About the read-only agent

 Note: CAST AI is ISO 27001-certified and holds the SOC 2 Type II certification.

+First, you need to deploy the agent in your cluster.
 Start by connecting to the CAST AI Console via HTTPS.
-This process uses auth0.com as a secure authentication method and CloudFlare WAF to address TLS and DDoS.
+This process uses auth0.com as a secure authentication method and CloudFlare for DDoS protection.

 The platform uses Identity Aware Proxy to establish a central authorization layer for all applications accessed by HTTPS.
 That’s why you can use an application-level access control model instead of network-level firewalls.